-I think one of the things that Rachel Ray does (for all of the non-cooking aficionados like me) is she makes cooking FUN.
+I think one of the things that Rachael Ray does (for all of the non-cooking aficionados like me) is she makes cooking FUN.

 Not only does she use fun & catchy phrases to describe everyday cooking terms, but she really doesn’t give a hoot about being precisely accurate or doing things “by the book” when she’s cooking.
 For me, that takes a lot of the stuffiness associated with the act of cooking like a pro.